convox/docs/docs/scaling/scaling.md

 ## Setting Initial Defaults

-You can specify initial default values for a service in the [convox.yml](/application/convox-yml):
+You can specify initial default values for a Service in the [convox.yml](/application/convox-yml):

 ```yaml
 services: